danielabar/meblog/src/markdown/vscode-markdown-basics-custom-fenced-languages.md

 ![vscode fenced code block built in](../images/vscode-fenced-code-block-built-in.png "vscode fenced code block built in")

 Notice that some of the options have help text beside them such as `Insert fenced code block` and `Insert fenced math`.
-These are snippets, a snippet is a reusable and customizable code fragment that can be quickly inserted into a file to facilitate code writing and save time on boilerplate.
+These are *snippets*: reusable and customizable code fragments that can be quickly inserted into a file to facilitate code writing and save time on boilerplate.

 If you go ahead and select the option for `fenced codeblock`, then it will insert a markdown fenced code block in your document.
 You'll see two lines of three backticks each, with an empty line between them, and the language `python` selected by default.
 A new intellisense menu is now displayed where you can select the language for the code block.
 This will control what syntax highlighting gets applied when the markdown is rendered.
 It looks like this: